PhilPlantMan/Python-pairwise-comparison-letter-generator/README.md

 ## Purpose
 Currently there is no easy way to represent pairwise significance tests in a letter-based system in python.
 This is possible in R and most other statistics platforms such as SPSS and Minitab.
 Such a feature makes it much easier for someone to determine pairwise comparisons from figures with more than just a few treatments than a 'line' based representation.
 ___
 **Figure 1: Letter based representation of pairwise significance tests.
-Groups that share at least 1 letter are not significantly different (ANOVA with Tukey posthoc test, p < 0.05)**
+Groups that share at least 1 letter are not significantly different (ANOVA with Tukey posthoc test, p < 0.05).
+Generated with custom_boxplot_functions.py*

 ![Line based representation](https://github.com/PhilPlantMan/Python-pair-wise-comparison-letter-generator/blob/master/Life%20expectency%20years%20tukey%200v2%20-05.png)
 ___